tcrayford/Values/README.md

 # from /usr/local/bin/irb:12:in <main>
 ```

-Value does NOT have all the features of Struct (nor is it meant to).
+Values does NOT have all the features of Struct (nor is it meant to).